zznjupt/RVBOOK/blog/SV.md

 Global constants should always be declared in a separate `.vh` or `.svh` include file.

-For SystemVerilog code, global constants should always be declared as package parameters.
+For Verilog code, global constants should always be declared as package parameters.
 For Verilog-2001 compatible code, top-level parameters are not supported and `` `define`` macros must be used instead.